 - Twitter and Facebook are used to notify consumers of new offerings and advertisements.

 The company also paints murals in various Indian cities, focusing on pressing social issues, thus generating awareness as well as goodwill for the company.
 Recently during the ongoing global pandemic, the company started a campaign- painting murals of essential workers and appreciating their service- titled ‘Thank you heroes.’
-So it’s pretty clear that they utilise relevant current affair happenings and create campaigns accordingly.
+So it’s pretty clear that they utilise relevant current affairs happenings and create campaigns accordingly.

 Asian Paints is certainly doing well for itself in the market with apt product segmentation and positioning, occupying a major chunk of consumer share.
 Its marketing strategies are effective, satisfying the consumers’ needs and maintaining its brand image as undoubtedly one of the best in the industry.
 The company’s marketing campaigns strike the right note with viewers and keep them interested in what they have to offer.
 Their Instagram presence is quite strong and up to speed with digital media advances.
 All in all, Asian Paints has evolved and maintained its brand quality and image very well.
 Although they could certainly benefit from increasing demand by differentiating and branching out their services arm.